 Blockchain’s improvement in visibility reduces costs and bolsters the return on investment in blockchain-based solutions.

 5. Blockchain prevents counterfeit products and protects manufacturing intellectual properties.

 In addition to detecting faulty products and eliminating recalls, blockchain also helps manufacturers keep counterfeit products out of their supply chain.
 So far, this has been primarily focused on the electronics space.

 In the interest of sustainability, authenticity, and customer satisfaction, manufacturers use the blockchain to ensure clean and ethical chains of custody for their products.
 For instance, through the partnership with IBM through Hyperledger Fabric, Danish Freight giant Maersk can track hundreds of thousands of containers and goods through multiple nations and state lines.

 The Capgemini Research Institute conducted a survey on over 730 organizations worldwide regarding the application of blockchain in manufacturing.
 From the survey, most organizations value the solutions blockchain provides and are willing to test-run the technology.
 Here are the key takeaways of the survey:

 - The top three reasons manufacturing industries are investing in blockchain are enhanced transparency, enhanced traceability, and greater cost saving.
-Additionally, a significant number of the manufactures also mentioned reduced risks, the creation of new business models, and the ability to produce more consumer-centric products and increased revenues as some of the other reasons they are investing in blockchain technology.
+Additionally, a significant number of the manufacturers also mentioned reduced risks, the creation of new business models, the ability to produce more consumer-centric products and increased revenues as some of the other reasons they are investing in blockchain technology.